 The twist is achieved by having the main character do something out of character, according to how the character has been set up: We are shown/told that the badger refuses to eat something disgusting, but he ends up eating something even more disgusting than a dropped sandwich could ever be (to humans).

-- The Badger’s moral weakness is that he wants to take some food that is not his.
+- The Badger’s moral shortcoming is that he wants to take some food that is not his.
 (The sandwich belongs to the boy.)

 The other standout feature of this picture book is the sophisticated language, which encourages the reader to revel in word play as much as in disgustingness.
 This is partly what makes this book suitable for the older picture book audience (ages 6+).